-- Wander through Røros and check out the town's famous wooden houses
+- Wander (or sled) through Røros and check out the town's famous wooden houses

-- Stay overnight in a lavvu tent and learn about local Sami culture
+- Stay overnight in a local farm and learn about fishing, trapping, and dogsledding

-- Drive from the Lofoten Islands to the remote Vesterålen archipelago
+- Take a scenic drive from the Lofoten Islands to the remote Vesterålen archipelago

 |Day 1||Arrive in Oslo||Oslo|

 |Day 3||Dogsledding in Røros - Train to Trondheim||Trondheim|

 |Day 4||Trondheim - Flight to Tromsø - Transfer to Trapper's Farm||Tromsø|

 |Day 5||Return to Tromsø - Hurtigruten to Svolvær||Onboard Hurtigruten|

 |Day 6||Hurtigruten - Explore Svolvær||Svolvær|

 |Day 7||Explore Lofoten Islands - Drive to Andenes||Andenes|